Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite Cu$_4$(OD)$_6$FBr: $^{79}$Br and $^{63}$Cu NQR study: Results and Discussion

 Let us now turn our attention to two sets of $^{63,65}$Cu NQR peaks in Fig.~2(a).
 In Fig.~2(b), we use the following standard procedures to deconvolute the $^{63,65}$Cu NQR lineshapes observed at 30~K into $^{63}$Cu only and $^{65}$Cu only NQR lineshapes: First, from the $^{63}$Cu NQR signals observed at $^{63}f \simeq 37$~MHz near the upper end of the frequency range, we estimate the corresponding $^{65}$Cu NQR frequency $^{65}f = (^{65}Q/^{63}Q)\times^{63}f$ ($\simeq 34.3$~MHz).
 We also estimate the intensity of the $^{65}$Cu NQR signal at $^{65}f$ from the isotope ratio, $0.31/0.69 = 0.45$.
 Then one can plot the deconvoluted $^{65}$Cu NQR lineshape around $\sim34.3$~MHz, as shown with gray diamonds.
 We can repeat this procedure down to $^{63}f \simeq 35$~MHz, below which we need to subtract the estimated $^{65}$Cu NQR intensity from the overall intensity to estimate the $^{63}$Cu contribution shown with blue triangles, then use the latter to estimate the corresponding $^{65}$Cu NQR signal at lower frequency.

 By repeating these procedures down to $\sim29$~MHz, we identified two distinct $^{63}$Cu peaks in Fig.~2(b): $^{63}$Cu(A) peak at $\sim$32~MHz and $^{63}$Cu(B) peak at $\sim$35.5~MHz.
 The bare integrated intensity ratio between the narrow 32~MHz peak and broad 35.5~MHz peak is $1\pm0.15$.
 Once we take into account the slightly faster transverse relaxation rate $^{63}(1/T_{2})$ of the 32~MHz peak as shown in Fig.4(c), we estimate the intensity ratio to be $1.3\pm0.2$.
 Recall that there are five non-equivalent Cu sites in Cu$_4$, although the differences are small between Cu(1) and Cu(2) sites as well as between Cu(3), Cu(4), and Cu(5) sites.
-Additional $^{63,65}$Cu signals may have evaded our detection due to their very large $1/T_1$ and $1/T_2$ ($\propto 1/J$~\cite{Moriya1956II}) enhanced by small super-exchange interactions $J$ with neighboring Cu sites.
+There are two potential scenarios for site assignments of the $^{63}$Cu(A) and $^{63}$Cu(B) peaks:

-The $^{63}$Cu(A) and $^{63}$Cu(B) peak frequencies are comparable to the main peak frequency $\sim$33.7~MHz observed for the kagome Cu sites of Zn$_{0.95}$ (see Fig.~2(c) for comparison).
-Recalling that Cu(2) sites are twice more abundant than Cu(1) sites, a plausible scenario is that $^{63}$Cu(A) and $^{63}$Cu(B) peaks arise from the kagome Cu(1) and Cu(2) sites, respectively, but the NQR signals arising from some of these sites are not observable depending on the interlayer Cu(3,4,5) configuration nearby.
-Note that the interlayer Cu(3,4,5) sites are located at slightly different locations, and their coupling with the kagome planes may be locally different.
+Scenario 1.
+Note that the $^{63}$Cu(A) and $^{63}$Cu(B) peak frequencies are comparable to the main peak frequency $\sim$33.7~MHz observed for the kagome Cu sites of Zn$_{0.95}$ (see Fig.~2(c) for comparison).
+Elongation of the kagome plane along the a-axis in Cu$_4$ generates two inequivalent Cu(1) and Cu(2) sites within the kagome plane, and the latter is twice more abundant than the former.
+Since the NQR frequency is generally highly sensitive to the local structural environment, the most plausible scenario is that $^{63}$Cu(A) and $^{63}$Cu(B) peaks arise from the kagome Cu(2) and Cu(1) sites, respectively.
+In this scenario, the $^{63}$Cu NQR signals of interlayer Cu(3,4,5) sites are missing in our lineshapes.
+That is not surprising in view of the fact that the $^{63}$Cu NQR signals of the interlayer Cu sites in herbertsmithite are not observable despite as much as 15\% occupancy rate~\cite{Imai2008,WangNatPhys2021}.
+Moreover, the bulk magnetization of Cu$_4$ as well as Zn$_{0.95}$ and herbertsmithite is very large at low temperatures~\cite{Smaha2020} due primarily to the weakly interacting interlayer defect spins~\cite{Imai2011}.
+Since the NMR relaxation rates $1/T_1$ and $1/T_2$ are generally inversely proportional to the local interaction energy scale $J'$ (i.e. $1/T_{1}$, $1/T_{2}\propto 1/J'$~\cite{Moriya1956II}), we expect that the fast relaxation rates at the interlayer Cu(3,4,5) sites wipe out their $^{63}$Cu NQR signals.